PierreAdams/Evil-M5Project/slave/README.md

 ### `slave_sniffer_channel_static.ino`
 EAPOL sniffer that remains on a static WiFi channel.
 It captures EAPOL packets on this channel and send it to cardputer for centralization of captured data.

+### `EvilChatMesh-relay.ino`
+Relay for the EvilChatMesh network, it can be used to extend the range of the network.

 ## Tested on: